- Traditional Shrimp Cocktail

 - Mixed Green Salad

-TIME SAVER: Many markets will steam shrimp for you, or you can buy shrimp ready-to-eat.
+TIME SAVER: Many markets will steam shrimp for you, or you can buy shrimp ready to eat.
+You can also buy cooked, frozen shrimp that you can just thaw out.

 MAKE AHEAD: Go ahead and get your marinade ready and toss your chicken breasts in to soak up the goodness for tomorrow.